bp/resqpy/docs/tutorial/grid_properties.rst

 Here are the facet types and facet values currently used by resqpy:

-* facet_type = 'direction': facet = 'I', 'J', 'K', 'IJ', or 'IJK', used for 'permeability rock', 'transmissibility', 'propery multiplier' for transmissibility
+* facet_type = 'direction': facet = 'I', 'J', 'K', 'IJ', or 'IJK', used for 'permeability rock', 'transmissibility', 'property multiplier' for transmissibility
 * facet_type = 'netgross': facet = 'net' or 'gross', sometimes used for property kinds 'rock volume' and 'thickness'
 * facet_type = 'what': facet = 'oil', 'water' or 'gas', used for saturations